Rey Fuentes: Kansas City Royals

-On November 20, 2014 Fuentes was traded to the Kansas City Royals for Kyle Bartsch.
+On November 20, 2014, Fuentes was traded to the Kansas City Royals for Kyle Bartsch.
 After a Spring Training in which he hit .386, Fuentes was selected to be the Royals' Opening Day right fielder to start off the 2016 season, winning the spot over Jarrod Dyson and Paulo Orlando.
-Despite hitting .317 as a Royal, he was sent down to Triple-A Omaha and released after clearing waivers on September 14, 2016.
+Despite hitting .317 in 44 plate appearances as a Royal, he was sent down to Triple-A Omaha and released after clearing waivers on September 14.

 Arizona Diamondbacks

-In December 2016, Fuentes signed a minor league contract with the Arizona Diamondbacks.
-He was called up to the Diamondbacks on May 16, 2017 and was inserted into the starting line-up the same day.
-He hit his first MLB home run on June 18, 2017, in the 10th inning of a tie game with the Philadelphia Phillies against Jeanmar Gómez; the Diamondbacks won 5–4.
-He was designated for assignment on January 31, 2018, and cleared waivers on February 5.
-He elected free agency on November 3, 2018.
+On December 24, 2016, Fuentes signed a minor league contract with the Arizona Diamondbacks.
+He was called up to the Diamondbacks on May 16, 2017, and was inserted into the starting lineup the same day.
+He hit his first MLB home run on June 18, in the 10th inning of a tie game with the Philadelphia Phillies against Jeanmar Gómez.
+The Diamondbacks won 5–4.

+Fuentes was designated for assignment on January 31, 2018, and cleared waivers on February 5.
+Fuentes spent the season with the Triple-A Reno Aces, playing in 85 games and hitting .265/.345/.394 with six home runs, 39 RBI, and 10 stolen bases.
+He elected free agency following the season on November 2.

 Long Island Ducks

 On April 4, 2019, Fuentes signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent following the season in 100 games he slashed .258/.340/.429 with 14 home runs and 47 RBIs.
+In 100 games, Fuentes slashed .258/.340/.429 with 14 home runs and 47 RBI.
+He became a free agent following the season.
 Fuentes did not play in a game in 2020.

-After the 2020 season, he played for Criollos de Caguas of the Liga de Béisbol Profesional Roberto Clemente(LBPRC).
+After the 2020 season, he played for Criollos de Caguas of the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
 He has also played for Puerto Rico in the 2021 Caribbean Series.

 On May 26, 2021, Fuentes re-signed with the Ducks for the upcoming season.
-He became a free agent following the season in 22 games he slashed .222/.355/.349 with 2 home runs and 11 RBIs.
+In 22 games, he slashed .222/.355/.349 with two home runs and 11 RBI.
+Fuentes elected free agency following the season.

 International career

-Fuentes played for the Puerto Rico national baseball team at the 2011 Baseball World Cup, 2011 Pan American Games and 2017 World Baseball Classic.

-In 2017 World Baseball Classic, he played center field defensively and batted ninth.
+Fuentes played for the Puerto Rico national baseball team at the 2011 Baseball World Cup, 2011 Pan American Games, and 2017 World Baseball Classic (WBC).
+In 2017 WBC, he played center field defensively and batted ninth.
+In six games, he batted 2-for-16.

 Personal life

-Fuentes is the cousin of right-fielder Carlos Beltrán.
+Fuentes is the cousin of former MLB All-Star Carlos Beltrán.
+They played together in the 2017 World Baseball Classic.